noec764/erpnext/docs/dooks/human-resources/employee_and_attendance/employee.md

 An individual who works part-time or full-time under a contract of employment, and has recognized rights and duties is your Employee.

-In Dooks, you can manage Employee master.
+In Dokie, you can manage Employee master.
 The Employee master captures demographics, personal and professional details.

 <img class="screenshot" alt="Employee" src="../assets/employee-view.gif">